West To East In 2017

 We originally booked our Baltic cruise to finish in Amsterdam.
-But before we had purchased our airline tickets, we got the opportunity to extend the cruise down along the northern coast of France, Spain and Portugal.
+But before we had purchased our airline tickets, we got the opportunity to extend the cruise down along the coast of western France, Spain and Portugal.
 This would get us back to Lisbon for the 3rd time this year.
 It was not a hard decision to add on to our cruise.

 Our first stop was at the white cliffs of Dover.
 Our excursion that day took us to see the great Canterbury Cathedral.
 The vast church was intricately decorated and shone with the colours of so many stained glass windows.

-The cruise included 7 nights in northern France.
+The cruise included 7 nights in western France.
 We have visited France several times before but this was a whole new region to explore for us.
 It was exciting to see the stunning Mont Saint Michel.
 We did a cognac tour in Cognac and a wine tour from Bordeaux.
 The small port towns we stopped in offered lost of opportunities to just sit at cafes and sip wine.

-The journey in western Europe took us back to Porto.
+The journey in Western Europe took us back to Porto.
 Having done our wine explorations in France, we continued the tradition with a tour of the port cellars in Porto.

 Europe featured prominently on our reflections on 2017 travel this year.
 But it did highlight that we again missed visiting Italy this year.
 We will have to see if we can add it to one of our 2018 trips.